Analysis of the Fourier series Dirichlet-to-Neumann boundary condition of the Helmholtz equation and its application to finite element methods: Numerical experiments

 In the numerical experiments, we firstly check the accuracy of the DtN-FEM.
 We choose $R=2$, $N=20$ and consider three different wave numbers $k=1$, 2 and 4.
-Figure 3 shows the exact and numerical solutions of the elastic displacement ${\bf u}=(u_x,u_y)$ in the solid and the acoustic scattered field $p$ in the fluid for the problem (\ref{Navier1})-(\ref{RadiationCond}) with $k=1$ and meshsize $h=0.1076$.
-We can observe that the numerical solutions are in a perfect agreement with the exact series solutions from the qualitative point of view.
-According to Theorems 5.3 and 5.4, as the truncation order $N$ of the DtN mapping is large enough that the domain discretization error is dominant, we should be able to observe that \ben \|{\bf U}-{\bf U}_{h}\|_ {\mathcal H^0}=O(h^2),\quad\|{\bf U}-{\bf U}_{h}\|_ {{\mathcal H}^1}=O(h) \enn for the finite element space $\mathcal H_h$.
-In Figure 4, we show the log-log plot of errors ${\bf U}-{\bf U}_{h}$ measured in $\mathcal H^0$ and $\mathcal H^1$-norms with respect to $1/h$ which verifies the convergence order of $O(h^2)$ and $O(h)$.
+Figure 3 shows the exact and numerical solutions of the elastic displacement ${u}=(u_x,u_y)$ in the solid and the acoustic scattered field $p$ in the fluid for the problem (\ref{Navier1})-(\ref{RadiationCond}) with $k=1$ and meshsize $h=0.1076$.
+We can observe that the numerical solutions are in a perfect agreement with the exact series solutions.
+According to Theorem \ref{H1estimate} and \ref{H0estimate}, as the truncation order $N$ of the DtN map is large enough that the domain discretization error is dominant, we should be able to observe that \ben \|{U}-{U}_{h}\|_ {\mathcal H^0}=O(h^2),\quad\|{U}-{U}_{h}\|_ {{\mathcal H}^1}=O(h). \enn In Figure 4, we show the log-log plot of errors ${U}-{U}_{h}$ measured in $\mathcal H^0$ and $\mathcal H^1$-norms with respect to $1/h$ which verifies the convergence order of $O(h^2)$ and $O(h)$.
 Finally, we are concerned with the effects of truncation order $N$ on the total numerical errors.
 We choose $k=1$ and compute the numerical errors measured in $\mathcal H^0$-norm for three different meshsizes $h=$0.4304, 0.2151 and 0.1076, respectively.
-The log-log plots of errors are presented in Figure 5 showing that the errors due to the truncation of the DtN mapping decay extremely fast, arriving at the low bound correlating to each finite element mesh size.
+The log-log plots of errors are presented in Figure 5 showing that the errors due to the truncation of the DtN map decay extremely fast, arriving at the low bound correlating to each finite element mesh size.